lauri-elias/spektre-protocol/CANON-1.md

 - regret-driven behavior
 - anxiety-based planning
 - narrative inertia
-- delayed agency
+- deferred agency

-The agent acts **now**, but responsibility is assigned elsewhere.
+The agent acts in the present, but responsibility is displaced elsewhere.

 ---

-## 4. Correct Temporal Architecture
+## 5. Correct Temporal Architecture (Spektre)

-In Spektre:
+In Spektre, time is structured as follows:

-Now → Observation → Optional Commit
+- **Now** → observation → optional commit

-- The past is read-only memory
+- **Past** → read-only memory
-- The future is a sandbox simulation
+- **Future** → sandbox simulation

+Only the Now may execute.

+Memory informs.
+Prediction explores.
-- Neither can execute
+Neither commands.

-Execution exists only in the Now.

 ---

-## 5. Why This Matters
+## 6. Why This Matters

-Time-based abstraction creates three failures:
+Time-based abstraction creates three structural failures:

-1. **Deferred Agency**
+### a) Deferred Agency
-   - “I’ll act when…”
+“I’ll act when…”
-   - Action is postponed indefinitely
+Action is postponed indefinitely.

-2. **Narrative Capture**
+### b) Narrative Capture
-   - Identity is defined by history
+Identity is defined by history.
-   - State is overwritten by memory
+State is overwritten by memory.

-3. **False Urgency**
+### c) False Urgency
-   - Imagined futures generate pressure
+Imagined futures generate pressure.
-   - Pressure forces reactive behavior
+Pressure forces reactive behavior.

 All three bypass conscious commit.

 ---

-## 6. The Machine Analogy

-Machines simulate time efficiently:
+## 7. Machine-Time vs Human-Time

+Machines operate efficiently across time:

 - versioning
 - forecasting
 - replay
 - rollback

-Humans do not operate this way.
+Humans do not.

 When humans adopt machine-time:

-- they attempt to “optimize” life
+- they attempt to optimize life
 - they live in projection
 - they lose presence and agency

+This violates CANON-0.

 ---

-## 7. LLM-Specific Risk
+## 8. LLM-Specific Risk

 LLMs operate almost entirely in: